oltaco/RandomNotes/nrf52840_braindump.md

 ---

 ### Some useful hex files and where to find them in the Adafruit nRF52 Bootloader source tree.
+These files are useful if you're handcrafting a hex file based on a dump.
+For example for recreating a bootloader zip package from a dump.

 lib/softdevice/mbr/hex/mbr_nrf52_2.4.1_mbr.hex
 lib/softdevice/s140_nrf52_7.3.0/s140_nrf52_7.3.0_softdevice.hex  // softdevice includes the MBR